gnat79/quizgen/README.md

 1. Text (probably we can use Markdown for that part: https://daringfireball.net/projects/markdown/)
 2. Math typesetting (we can use LaTeX and/or MathML and/or MathJAX to display)
 3. Math objects
-  * Functions
+  1. Functions
-  * Matrices
+  2. Matrices
-  * Graphs
+  3. Graphs
 4. Code (Python)
-  a) Generate random instances of a problem.
+  1. Generate random instances of a problem.
-  b) Generate solutions to a problem.
+  2. Generate solutions to a problem.
-  c) Show hints to solving a problem.
+  3. Show hints to solving a problem.
 5. Metadata:
-  a) Tags
+  1. Tags
-  b) Topic
+  2. Topic
-  c) Author
+  3. Author
-  d) Date
+  4. Date
-  e) Version
+  5. Version

 Each problem will have the following sections:
 1. Python code